Search Results for: Frances Scott

 *excluding a four month dalliance with Leeds and a two year sojourn in Somerset.

-Elsewhere his work has been published by The Catholic Herald, in both the UK and the US, and his short stories have been published in Metonym Literary Journal, Cinder Quarterly Journal, Jupiter Magazine and Dash Literary Journal, The Antonym Magazine and The Mallard.
+Elsewhere his work has been published by The Catholic Herald, in both the UK and the US, and his short stories have been published in Metonym Literary Journal, Cinder Quarterly Journal, Jupiter Magazine, Dash Literary Journal, The Antonym Magazine and The Mallard.

 Emma Simon is a freelance journalist and copywriter.
 She mainly writes on money matters and other consumer issues.
 Her articles have appeared in The Daily Telegraph, The Independent, The Sunday Times, The Spectator and Guardian Online.
 Previously, she was the Deputy Personal Finance Editor at The Daily Telegraph.

 Being freelance has allowed her to concentrate on independent writing projects – and her own poetry.
 Over the past five years she has had poems published in various magazines and anthologies, and has been placed in a number of national competitions, including winning the Prole Laureate Competition in 2013.
 Her first poetry pamphlet will be published next year.

 Jason Simon is an aspiring music journalist from Liverpool.
 With a deep enthusiasm for everything music-related, he hopes to pursue a career involving the arts.
 He is currently studying Multimedia Journalism at Salford University where he is further expanding upon his enthusiasm for story writing.